rwxrob/notes/Home lab.md

 Keep up with stuff from work and vibe coding.

-*What do I need to practice from work?*
+*What do I need to practice for work?*

 - Coding in Go, bash (even though I do POSIX at home), Perl, Python
 - ML job submission API with endpoints
-- Kubernetes setup with Kubespray
+- Kubernetes setup with Kubespray and GPU enabled nodes
 - k8sapp specification
 - Ansible in general
 - Machine learning job submission to Kubernetes applications